nexo-tech/nexo-tech.github.io/content/posts/why-i-built-a-native-mp3-player-in-swiftui/index.md

 **Some corners of Apple's SDK still live in Objective-C land.** Spotlight file search, for instance, is only exposed through `NSMetadataQuery`, which uses Key-Value Observing (KVO) and string keys, no Swift-friendly wrapper yet.
 Documentation is often sparse, which steepens the learning curve.

-**SwiftUI’s declarative UI is great, but debugging iCloud interactions still requires manual mocks.** SwiftUI previews can’t emulate full app behaviors involving iCloud entitlements, so you have to mock cloud interactions manually, a minor annoyance but notable.
+**SwiftUI's declarative UI is great, but debugging iCloud interactions still requires manual mocks.** SwiftUI previews can't emulate full app behaviors involving iCloud entitlements, so you have to mock cloud interactions manually, a minor annoyance but notable.

 ### The Good